 Getting Divorced Without an Address For Your Husband or Wife

-There are some procedural hoops to get over with the court, but we are experts at dealing with divorces where you don’t know the address of your missing spouse.
+There are some court procedures, but we are experts at dealing with divorces where you don’t know the address of your missing spouse.
+The best is the missing spouse divorce service for £449 fixed fee, saving you over £1,000 compared to instructing a solicitor for the exact same service!

 Before the court will grant you a divorce, you are going to have to show them that you have taken all reasonable steps to try to find an address for your missing spouse, so they can be served with the divorce papers.